Fujifilm X-A1 Comparison Review

 The Fujifilm X-A1 is a mirrorless interchangeable lens camera that was revealed to the public in September 2013 and is equipped with an APS-C sensor.
 It offers a resolution of 16 megapixel.

 Is the Fujifilm X-A1 a good camera?
-The X-A1 has a Camera Elo of 1809.
+The X-A1 has a Camera Elo of 1859.
 This rating puts the X-A1 below average of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (APS cameras), the X-A1 also ranks below average. – Well, the Fujifilm X-A1 is more than 8 years old, and there have been many other good digital cameras released since 2013.

 |Mirrorless system camera|

 |Fujifilm X mount lenses|

 |ISO 200 - 6 400 (100 - 25 600)|